danielquinn/pyletheia/README.rst

     $ aletheia sign file.jpg https://example.com/my-public-key.pub

+      ✔  file.jpg was signed with your private key

 Aletheia will modify the EXIF data on your image to include a signature and a link to where your public key can be found so when it comes time to verify it, everything that's necessary is available.